signalogic/MPlayer/README.md

 http://www.signalogic.com/ffmpeg.html

-Also a verson for VDI applications that includes "upstream communication" is available.
+Also a version for VDI applications that includes "upstream communication" is available.
 Please contact Signalogic.